jcervas/redistricting/TN-House-2022/readme.md

 ## Counting Political Subdivision Splits

 There are two common ways county splits are typically reported.
 First, the quantity of interest is how many counties have more than one district in them.
 This might be referred to as "Split Counties".
-This is a simple measure that asks if a county is divided into two or more districts.
-A county is said to be split once if there is one line drawn that "splits" the county into twice pieces.
+This is a simple measure that asks a logical TRUE/FALSE statement if a county is divided into two or more districts.
+A county is said to be split once if there is one line drawn that "splits" the county into two pieces.
+The number of counties that are TRUE are summed.
+The maximum is the total number of counties in the jurisdiction.

 This leads to the second common measure of splits.
 The second quantity of interest is how many total splits are found statewide.
 This measure counts, for each county, the number of districts which are contained in it, minus 1.
 It therefore counts the number of line segments separating districts inside each county.